top of page

 Documentation creates an accurate record of events, supporting decision-making.

 By meticulously documenting employee interactions, such as performance evaluations, disciplinary actions, and employee complaints, organizations create a reliable framework for their decision-making processes.
-This detailed record allows HR professionals to refer back to specific incidents or conversations when assessing performance or handling disputes.
+This detailed record allows HR professionals to refer to specific incidents or conversations when assessing performance or handling disputes.
 Moreover, it ensures that no crucial details are forgotten or distorted over time.

 How can we get better?